x13a/wanted/README.md

 # wanted

-Run predefined tasks on signal receive.
+Run predefined tasks on signal or broadcast receive.

 Listen for signals:
 - *USR1* to increment counter